 Bill Kynes is the senior pastor of Cornerstone, an Evangelical Free Church, in Annandale, VA, where he has served since 1986.
 He was an undergraduate at the University of Florida with a major in philosophy.
 There he also played quarterback on the football team and was later inducted into the university's Athletic Hall of Fame.
-He attended Oxford University as a Rhodes Scholar, receiving
+He attended Oxford University as a Rhodes Scholar, receiving an M.A. in theology.
+He received an M.Div. from Trinity Evangelical Divinity School, in Deerfield, IL, before returning to England for a Ph.D. in New Testament from Cambridge University.
+From 1997-1999, he served as an adjunct professor in New Testament for the Trinity Evangelical Divinity School Washington, D.C., Extension Program.

-RECOMMENDED READINGS
+RECOMMENDED READING